cmcgee0308/Triva-game/README.md

 # Triva-game
- A trivia game with multiple topics and questions
+ A trivia game with random questions